grpc/grpc-dotnet/README.md

 gRPC functionality for .NET Core 3.0 includes:

 * [Grpc.AspNetCore](https://www.nuget.org/packages/Grpc.AspNetCore) &ndash; An ASP.NET Core framework for hosting gRPC services. gRPC on ASP.NET Core integrates with standard ASP.NET Core features like logging, dependency injection (DI), authentication and authorization.
 * [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client) &ndash; A gRPC client for .NET Core that builds upon the familiar `HttpClient`.
+The client uses new HTTP/2 functionality in .NET Core.
 * [Grpc.Net.ClientFactory](https://www.nuget.org/packages/Grpc.Net.ClientFactory) &ndash; gRPC client integration with `HttpClientFactory`.
+The client factory allows gRPC clients to be centrally configured and injected into your app with DI.

-Please note that gRPC for .NET does not replace [gRPC for C#](https://grpc.io/docs/quickstart/csharp/) (gRPC C# API over native C-core binaries).
-These implementations coexist; there are currently no plans for one implementation to replace the other one. gRPC for C# is the recommended solution for frameworks that gRPC for .NET does not support such as .NET Framework and Xamarin.
+Please note that gRPC for .NET does not replace [gRPC for C#](https://github.com/grpc/grpc/tree/master/src/csharp) (gRPC C# API over native C-core binaries).
+These implementations coexist and share many of the same APIs to make moving between them possible.
+There are currently no plans for one implementation to replace the other one. gRPC for C# is the recommended solution for frameworks that gRPC for .NET does not support, such as .NET Framework and Xamarin.

 For more information, see [An introduction to gRPC on .NET](https://docs.microsoft.com/aspnet/core/grpc/).